 How to Clean a Spark Plugs – Right Way!

-After long use, you will find dark soot over the plug made from carbon.
+After long use, you will locate dark soot over the plug made from carbon.
 It is better off to clean that up.

-The recommended way of cleaning a spark plug is wire brush to rub over it and to use plug cleaner spray, which is specifically made for cleaning of the ignition area.
+The recommended way of cleaning plugs is a wire brush to rub over them and to use plug cleaner spray, which is specifically made for cleaning the ignition area.

-However, keep in mind that you should never use shot blaster or abrasives to clean spark plug, ever!
+However, keep in mind that you should never use shot blasters or abrasives to clean the plugs, ever!

-Lawn Mower Spark Plug lifespan – How Long it Goes?
+Lawn Mowers Spark Plug lifespan Time– How Long it Goes?

-A regular lawn mower spark plug can serve you up to two years or more, depending on your usage.
+A regular lawn mower sparks plug can serve you up to two years or more, though it depends on usage.
 It is advisable that you clean the plug regularly to have it last longer.

-Sometimes the engine may not work properly because of the dark clog or oil smeared over the plug.
-In this case, you don’t have to change the plug at all.
+Sometimes the engine may not work properly because of the oil-smeared over the plug.
+In this case, you don’t have to switch the plugs at all.
 Just clean it and reattach, your engine will work fine!